gvwilson/thirdbit/src/fiction/makers-return/index.md

 There was a moment of silence.
 "I don't have an archive."
-The voice sounded unsure of itself.
+The voice sounded unsure of herself.
 "I'm a person, not a bot."

 Violet blinked.